dvdmtw98/blog/Post Vault/articles/2021-03-06-overthewire-bandit-level-12-level-13.md

 #### Bzip Decompression

-Using the `file` command we can again look at the type of the data that is stored in the file
+Using the `file` command we can again look at the type of data that is stored in the file

 ```
 bandit12@bandit:/tmp/random_dir$ file binary
 binary: bzip2 compressed data, block size = 900k
 ```

 We see that the data is compressed using bzip2.
-For decompressing an bzip2 file we can use the `bunzip2` command
+For decompressing a bzip2 file we can use the `bunzip2` command

 ```
 bandit12@bandit:/tmp/random_dir$ bunzip2 binary